josephine-c/Rails_Assessment/README.md

 Postgres is a client/server application, allowing us to create, access and destroy databases.

-Running postgres - how you setup the database - onto heroko and seed into db

-At its base level a postgresql database is made up of tables, With each table being made up of rows and columns.
+At its base level a postgresql database is made up of tables, with each table being made up of rows and columns.
 Each row has the same sets of columns and each column is a specific type.
 Each row is identified by a unique identification.
-This identification is used to reference all columns and the data held within them.
+This identification is used to reference all columns relevent to the row and the data held within them.

 **8. Describe the architecture of your App.**

 Users can be both a purchaser and/or a courier/deliverer, tables are made for the orders/listings which are linked to the shops and transactions are made through a 3rd party Web app Stripe.

-MVC architecture – Ruby on rails – using postgresql – building blocks of the app - heroku
+This is done using rails which has a large amount in-build functionality,out of the box.
+When developing this app we followed MVC architecture.

 **9. Explain the different high-level components (abstractions) in your App.**

-Our application follows an MVC structure and breaking tasks up into views, models and controllers.
+Our application follows an MVC structure, breaking tasks up into views, models and controllers.
-The application is taking advantage of Faker and Devise Gems to add extra features(making payments and user verification).
+The application is taking advantage of Faker and Devise Gems to add extra features(assisitng in making payments and user verification).
-For styling we're using bootstrap.
+For styling we're using Bootstrap.
+Bootstrap is an open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains CSS- and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components, which is a convenient framework to implement styling on a web app quickly

 **10. Detail any third party services that your App will use.**
-Stripe - Its software allows individuals and businesses to make and receive payments over the Internet.
+Stripe - This software allows individuals and businesses to make and receive payments over the Internet.
 Stripe provides the technical, fraud prevention, and banking infrastructure required to operate online payment systems.
-Wikipedia
+Allowing us to limit risks for sensative data breaches, especially for credit card information.

 Heroku - Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.
 We're using this service to deploy our application.

-AWS - We are using this service to store any files and pictures that are required to be saved.
+AWS - We are using this service to store any files and pictures that are required to be saved(through active storage).

-Git Hub and Git kraken - We used these services for version control.
+GitHub and Gitkraken - We used these services for version control and visualize the devlopment of the project.

+Ultrahooks - Used in testing to allow for the sending of webhooks from stripe to our local development server.

 **11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).**

-Airtasker - Similar posting for jobs and accpeting of jobs structure.
+Airtasker - Similar structure in posting for jobs and accpeting of jobs.

-Uber, menulog, deliveroo - The app requires a user to deliver items other users.
+Uber, menulog, deliveroo - The app requires a user to deliver items other users similar to what we planned for out app.

+Some elements shared with these two sided marketplaces are:

+* Authentication and verification of users.
+* Payment systems
+* Order systems

 **12. Discuss the database relations to be implemented.**